speudusa/liftoff-project-assignments/README.md

 You will use this repository in tandem with Canvas.
 All of your grades will be recorded in Canvas, but you will submit your work through this GitHub repository.

+If asked to share updates or links for your project, this is the repository you will share.

 We are making you use GitHub for two important reasons:
   - You will get more practice with GitHub
   - You will be able to share the story of your project.